The Weight of Uncomfortable Seating (That Doesn't Fit My Body)

 I'm sure others can relate

 As I finish this article, I imagine you nodding in understanding.
 I doubt I am the only person who has experienced this.
-How many times have you gone out somewhere only to find that the chairs are too narrow or not sturdy enough.
-Do you recoil at those very pretty, but very dangerous contemporary chairs with thin wire legs?
-I know I have had taken my chances with those.
-One of which ending my chance taking with acrylic seating.
-Even in my own home I have chairs that are just not for me, but I do not have the luxury of just getting news.
-We are all seekers of comfort and a seat at life’s grand table.
-A seat that is comfy and safe.
+How many times have you gone out somewhere only to find the chairs are too narrow or not sturdy enough?
+Do you recoil at those very pretty but very dangerous contemporary chairs with thin wire legs?
+I know I have taken my chances with those.
+One of which ended my chances with acrylic seating.
+Even in my own home, I have chairs that are just not for me, but I do not have the luxury of just getting new ones.
+We are all seekers of comfort and a seat at life's grand table - a seat that is comfy and safe.

 Join the conversation